 - 1. The school requires additional information not contained on the common application form.
 This additional information is needed to place your application in the correct priority of admission category. - 2.
-The Additional Information form, obtainable on the LA admissions website pages, should be completed, securely attached to the Common Application form and returned to the school by 15th January 2023. - 3.
+The Additional Information form, obtainable on the LA admissions website pages, should be completed, securely attached to the Common Application form and returned to the Local Authority by the due date. - 3.
 A copy of the child's baptism certificate if the applicant is Roman Catholic. - 4.
 Ministers Reference if the child is a member of another Christian Church or other World Faith. - 5.
 This Additional Information form is not an application for admission to the school and its return does not guarantee a place at the school.